Can Portable Power Station Be Used as UPS?

 Pass-Through Charging vs True UPS Mode

 Modern power stations support pass-through charging, meaning you can charge the unit while powering your devices.
-Some even include a “UPS mode” that auto-switches during outages—but not all are created equal.
+Some even include a "UPS mode" that auto-switches during outages—but not all are created equal.
+See our guide on whether BLUETTI can work as a UPS for a real-world look at how this plays out.

 What to Look For